Instead of judging, we need to listen

 I want to emphasise that I am NOT a paranormal expert, nor do I classify myself as one.
 I actually don’t believe there are experts in the paranormal.
 It is such a broad field that no one can possibly be an ‘expert’.
 Sure a person can ‘specialise’ in an area of research and some people have more experience than others, but none of us know anything for sure.
 All we can do is present what we know from our research.
 Han Holzer said “Beliefs and disbeliefs are emotional in nature, not rational.”.
 This phrase has really opened my eyes and helps with the message that I present.

 One of the things I am most proud of is the ‘Stuff Paranormal Investigators Need to Know’ series.
 It is where I present alternatives to paranormal activity – most of it is focused on the brain.
 It is not me saying ‘you are crazy it is all in your head’.
 It is me saying this is one of the things it could be.
-It is up to you as a person to decide.
+I try to present possibilities from different angles.
+It is up to you as a person to decide what you think it may be.
 I can’t judge a personal experience because it did not happen to me.
 It happened to you.
 I ask you to look at it from a rational perspective and not your beliefs.
-In that sense, my ‘job’ is done!
+If I make someone at least just think about the experience and look at the options I have present, my ‘job’ is done!

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum